Completing the Square

 We sense a pattern here.
 Hmm.
 It's not paisley, it's not houndstooth...what is it?
-When the coefficient on x2 is 1, to find c we divide the coefficient of x by two, and then square.
+When the coefficient on x2 is 1, to find c we divide the coefficient of x by 2, and then square it.
 Oh.
 That wouldn't make for a great power tie, but whatever.

-We divide 6 (the coefficient on x) by 2 to find 3, then square to find 9.
-The expression
+We divide 6 (the coefficient on x) by 2:

 If the coefficient on x is odd, we follow the same pattern.

 What do we need to square to find x2 + 3x + c, and what is c?
 And no, "The third letter of the alphabet" is not an acceptable answer.